Skip to content

 Valuation and rental assessment

-The lender values the property and checks that the expected rent meets their ICR requirements.
-They may instruct their own rental valuation.
+The lender values the property and checks the expected rent meets its ICR requirement.
+It may commission its own rental valuation.

 7. 07